adityakarante/2017BTECS00034_2017BTECS00038_2017BTECS00058/README.md

 Steps:
 1) Clone the repo.
+2) Paste the input image of your choice in the cloned directory.
-2) Edit the code according to the name of input image.
+3) Edit the code according to the name of input image.
-3) Run the Code: Python lines.py
+4) Run the Code: Python lines.py
-4) Check the output image in the directory.
+5) Check the output image in the directory.

 Group Members: